bbauska/W3Cx-2of5/README.md

 Hello everyone!
 Welcome to Module 1 of the introduction to HTML5 and CSS course.

-I'm Andrew and I'll be your instructor for this module.

 We have lots of exciting stuff to cover in this module, and we're going to also create and edit our very first Web page.